Shalika germs for tamely ramified elements in $GL_n$: Introduction

-Finally, the point counts of affine Springer fibers/their weight polynomials/integrals of characteristic functions of standard parahorics over the orbit of $\gamma$ are obtained easily from the master symmetric function by pairing it with elementary symmetric functions: \begin{theorem} Let $\lambda\vdash n$ be a partition and $\1_\lambda$ the characteristic function of the Lie algebra of the associated standard parahoric.
-Then where we pair using the usual Hall inner product and $\Sp_\gamma$ is the affine Springer fiber of $\gamma$.
-See Remark \ref{rmk:msfdef} for the normalizations. \end{theorem} The following is more or less obvious from above and has been a folklore conjecture for quite long.
-We give details in Section \ref{sec:cptjac}. \begin{corollary} The point-counts of (local) compactified Jacobians of plane curves are polynomials in $q$ and only depend on the Newton-Puiseux pairs of $\gamma$.
-In addition, they are polynomials with nonnegative integer coefficients. \end{corollary} \begin{proof} Theorem \ref{thm:weightpolynomials} combined with Proposition \ref{prop:gkmlaumon} implies that $q^{\dim \Sp_\gamma}\langle \fgamma,e_\lambda\rangle|_{q\mapsto q^{-1}}$ is the number of points of the projective variety $X_\gamma:=\Sp_\gamma^\lambda/\Lambda$ after spreading out and modding out by $q$ outside a finite set of primes.
-On the other hand, it is well known that $\langle e_\mu,e_\lambda\rangle$ counts the number of certain nonnegative integer matrices with row sums $\mu$ and column sums $\lambda$ and in particular is a nonnegative integer.
-Since $\fgamma=\sum a_\gamma^\lambda(q) e_\lambda$ with $a_\gamma^\lambda(q)\in \N[q]$ by Theorem \ref{thm:mastersymfn}, we get as desired. \end{proof} Note that the element $\gamma$ does not have to be elliptic for this to hold.
+The values of these integrals are obtained easily from the master symmetric function by pairing it with the complete homogeneous symmetric functions: \begin{theorem} Let $\lambda\vdash n$ be a partition.
+Then where we pair using the usual Hall inner product and $\Sp_\gamma^\lambda$ is the affine Springer fiber of $\gamma$ in the partial affine flag variety $G(F)/\bP_\lambda$, see Section \ref{sec:applications}.
+See also Section \ref{sec:orbitalintegrals} for the normalizations of measures we are using. \end{theorem} The following is more or less obvious from Theorem \ref{thm:weightpolynomials} and has been a folklore conjecture for quite long.
+We give details in Section \ref{sec:cptjac}. \begin{corollary} The point-counts of (local) compactified Jacobians of plane curves over a finite field are polynomials in $q$ and only depend on the Newton-Puiseux pairs of $\gamma$.
+In addition, they are polynomials with nonnegative integer coefficients.
+Similarly, the weight polynomials of local compactified Jacobians over $\C$ are nonnegative polynomials in $q$. \end{corollary} \begin{proof} Theorem \ref{thm:weightpolynomials} combined with Proposition \ref{prop:gkmlaumon} implies that is the number of points of the projective variety $\Sp_\gamma^\lambda/\Lambda$.
+In the case over $\C$, we reduce to this case after spreading out and modding out by $q$ outside a finite set of primes.

+It is well known that $\langle h_\mu,h_\lambda\rangle$ counts the number of certain nonnegative integer matrices with row sums $\mu$ and column sums $\lambda$ and in particular this count is a nonnegative integer.
+Since $\fgamma=\sum \sigma_\lambda(\gamma) h_\lambda$ with $\sigma_\lambda(\gamma )\in \N[q]$ by Corollary \ref{cor:inertiallyelliptic}, we get as desired. \end{proof} We note that the element $\gamma$ does not have to be elliptic for this to hold.
 Indeed, as explained in Section \ref{sec:orbitalintegrals} the point-counts on regular semisimple affine Springer fibers can be reduced to those of elliptic elements.
 The above is also in line with the expectation that all local compactified Jacobians (for elliptic $\gamma$, say) are paved by affines.